oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

 ## RECAP

-In this lab, we used the Data Analysis tool to create a dimensional model (Analytic View) on the sales analysis table and then analyzed movie sales across various dimensions such as age group, marital status and movie genre.
+In this lab, we used the Analysis tool to create a dimensional model (Analytic View) on the sales analysis table and then analyzed movie sales across various dimensions such as age group, marital status and movie genre.
 We found many interesting patterns in customer purchasing behavior.

-Analytic Views make analysis easy, not only in Data Studio's Data Analysis tool, but also in tools such as Oracle Analytics, Tableau and PowerBI; even Excel and Google Sheets!
+Analytic Views make analysis easy, not only in Data Studio's Analysis tool, but also in tools such as Oracle Analytics, Tableau and PowerBI; even Excel and Google Sheets!
 As the business model is defined in the database, analysis of this data is always consistent across these tools, as well as being simple and performant.

 You may now **proceed to the next lab**.